Genentech/laravel-cdn-middleware/README.md

 # Laravel 5 CDN Views
-A Basic integration for pull zone CDN's for laravel, it works with both blade and phtml files.
+A Basic middleware integration for pull zone CDN's for laravel

 # Composer Installation
 Add/integrate the following to your project's composer.json file.
-You'll have to have your SSH key attached to your github account:

 ```javascript
 "repositories": [